1. What Is Azure Cloud Service?

 46. What is AWS Cloud Formation?

-AWS Cloud Formation is a cloud builder service that helps you model and set up your Amazon Web Services resources so that you can spend less time managing those resources and more time focusing on your applications that run in AWS.
-For this you need to create a template that describes all the AWS resources that you want, like Amazon EC2 instances that you want, Amazon VPC and subnet details and so on.
+Answer: AWS Cloud Formation is a cloud builder service that helps you model and set up your Amazon Web Services resources so that you can spend less time managing those resources and more time focusing on your applications that run in AWS.
+For this, you need to create a template that describes all the AWS resources that you want, like Amazon EC2 instances that you want, Amazon VPC and subnet details and so on.
 AWS CloudFormation takes care of provisioning and configuring those resources for you.
 You don’t need to individually create and configure AWS resources and figure out what’s dependent on what, AWS CloudFormation handles all of that.

 AWS CloudFormation is available at no additional charge.
 You will be billed only the normal rates for the AWS resources like EC2, RDS, LB and so on that AWS CloudFormation creates and your application and resources use.

 47. What is the meaning of application partitions?